 Fun fact: potato cakes were a sort of precursor to modern pancakes.

-Johnnycakes are a cornmeal flatbread that’s derived from a recipe for jonikin – which is a similar except that it’s made with oats instead of corn.
+Johnnycakes are a cornmeal flatbread that’s derived from a recipe for jonikin – which is similar except that it’s made with oats instead of corn.

 The modern johnnycake is made with either yellow or white cornmeal which is mixed with salt and hot water or milk to make cornmeal gruel.